mathigon/textbooks/content/fractals/content.md

 :::

 ---

-They look the same at various different scales – you can take a small extract of the shape and it looks the same as the entire shape.
-This curious property is called _self-similarity_.

-To create a fractal, you can start with a simple pattern and repeat it at smaller scales, again and again, forever.
-In real life, of course, it is impossible to draw fractals with “infinitely small” patterns.
-However, we can draw shapes which _look_ just like fractals.
-Using mathematics, we can think about the properties a _real_ fractal would have – and these are very surprising.

-Here you can see, step by step, how to create two famous fractals: the __Sierpinski Gasket__ and the __von Koch Snowflake__.
+> id: triangle

-::: column(width=340)
+::: column.grow(parent="right")

-    img(src="images/sierpinski.gif" alt="Sierpinski Gasket" width=340 height=340)

-{.caption} To create the __Sierpinski Gasket__, start with a triangle and repeatedly cut out the centre of every segment.
-Notice how, after a while, every smaller triangle looks exactly the same as the whole.
+Another famous fractal is the __Sierpinski Triangle__.
+In this case, you start with a large, equilateral triangle, and then repeatedly cut smaller triangles out of the remaining parts.

+{.fixme} Notice how, after a while, every smaller triangle looks exactly the same as the whole.
+You can zoom into a fractal, and the patterns and shapes will continue repeating, forever.

-::: column(width=340)
+::: column(width=300)

-    img(src="images/snowflake.gif" alt="Koch Snowflake" width=340 height=340)

-{.caption} To create the __von Koch Snowflake__ you also start with a triangle and repeatedly add a smaller triangle to every segment of its edge.
-After a while, the edge looks exactly the same at small and large scales.
+    svg(width=300 height=265)
+      path.var.red(:draw="triangle")
+      path.var.white(:d="sierpinski(triangle.points, steps)")
+    x-slider(steps=8 var="steps")

 :::

 ---
+> id: real

+{.fixme} The plants at the begining of this chapter _look_ like fractals, but it is clearly impossible to create _true_ fractals in real life: if we keep repeating the same pattern over and over again, smaller and smaller, we would eventually get to cells, molecules or atoms which can no longer be divided.

+{.fixme} At the beginning of this chapter, we saw two examples of plants that look almost like fractals – ferns and broccoli.
+Of course, true fractals can never appear in nature: if you zoom in further and further, you would eventually arrive at molecules and atoms, which are no longer divisible.

+However, using mathematics, we can think about the properties that real fractals “would” have – and these are very surprising…

+---

 ### Fractal Dimensions

-The name “fractals” is derived from the fact that fractals don’t have a whole number dimension – they have a _fractional_ dimension.
-Initially this may seem impossible (What do you mean by a dimension like 2.5?), but it becomes clear when we compare fractals with other shapes.

 ::: column(width=240)